 You’ve run a successful drone pilot program and your enterprise sees potential for speeding up projects, improving safety, or getting better data at less cost.
-You’ve gotten the go-ahead to build capacity.
+You’ve gotten the go-ahead to build capacity in your drone operations.

 What should you know about scaling drone operations from one or two pilots to potentially dozens of pilots and hundreds of flights?

 As Skyward’s customer success manager, I’ve helped dozens of companies scale up their drone operations over the last couple of years, and I’m happy to share what I’ve learned.

 1. Demonstrate Drone Proof of Concept and How You Want to Expand